 Hong Kong may appear business-focused from the outside, but the city is a favorite for family travel and offers plenty of things to do.
 At The Ritz-Carlton, young guests are invited to experience the destination from their own perspective through Ritz Kids.
 The program offers daily destination-based activities, kid-friendly dining options and the popular Night Safari camping experience.

-Let your kids embark on an evening of adventure from the comfort of your hotel room.
-The all-new Ritz Kids Night Safari taps into your child’s inquisitiveness, creative spirit, and thirst for new adventures, making for an unforgettable holiday experience.
-The Ritz-Kids Night Safari brings the great outdoors inside by allowing your children to set up camp in your room.
+Let your kids embark on an evening of adventure in the comfort of your hotel room or suite.
+Ritz-Kids Night Safari taps into your child’s inquisitiveness, creative spirit, and thirst for new adventures, making for an unforgettable holiday experience.
+Ritz-Kids Night Safari brings the great outdoors inside by allowing your children to set up camp in your room.
 Our special amenities will liven up the night for the little ones, while parents sleep easy.

-Advanced reservation is required for Ritz-Kids® Night Safari experience.
-Ritz-Kids® Night Safari experience is only available for rooms reservations of Grand Harbour Room or above.
+Advance reservation is required for the Ritz-Kids® Overnight Adventure.
+Ritz Kids® Night Safari experience is only available for rooms reservations of Grand Seaview Room or above.
+In-room amenities are subject to availability and may change without prior notice.
 For enquiries or reservations, please contact us at (852) 2263 2100 or firstname.lastname@example.org.

 Address: Ocean Park Road